kramachandrashenoy/TADPOLE/README.md

 2. **Data Format**:
    - The data is typically provided in standardized formats, such as CSV files for clinical and biomarker data, and DICOM or NIfTI formats for imaging data.

-### Example Research

-1. **Predictive Modeling**:
-   - Studies have used various machine learning techniques, including regression models, classification models, and deep learning approaches to analyze the TADPOLE dataset and make predictions.

-2. **Feature Engineering**:
-   - Researchers often perform extensive feature engineering to combine different types of data and improve model performance.

-3. **Validation**:
-   - Models developed using the TADPOLE dataset are validated on separate test sets to ensure their generalizability and robustness.

 ### Conclusion